Wandalen/willbe/doc/version2.eng/concept/ReflectorFileFilter.md

 - `maskTerminal` - masks of terminal files, they apply only to terminal (normal) files, to directories they do not apply;
 - `maskAll` - masks that apply to all file types.

-Each out of these three mask's groups can include following fields:
+Each out of these three mask's groups can include the following fields:
 - `includeAny` - exclude files that have no coincidence with any of the regular expressions of the filter;
 - `includeAll` - exclude files that do not have the coincidence with all regular expressions of the filter;
 - `excludeAny` - exclude files that have at least one coincidence with the regular expressions of the filter;